 Output Impacts of Losses.
 The estimates of losses that emerged from the sector assessments are incorporated into projections of GDP (see Table 13 and Table 14).
 The pattern of expected lost activity (or additional recovery activity) over time was calculated, and import content was estimated and omitted from GDP (so that the losses, which are more closely related to output would more closely resemble value-added).
-GDP growth for 2015 is projected to be 0.8
+Real GDP growth for 2015 is projected to increase by a further 80 basis points over the pre-TS forecast of 1.9 percent.
+Hotels and trade are hit hard by the temporary drop in tourism.
+Growth for 2016 is projected to rebound sharply as losses (negative flows) recede and positive flows continue, in particular clean-up activities.

-&lt;sup>14 Because no input-output table was available and because this assessment is a rapid exercise, the exact sectors that will benefit or lose from losses registered in a single sector is not exact.
-In particular, much of the repair and cleanup activity may be properly recorded in the construction sector, while here it is noted in the original sector of impact as recovery activities in that sector.
+&lt;sup>15 Because no input-output table was available and because this assessment is a rapid exercise, the exact sectors that will benefit or lose from losses registered in a single sector is not exact.
+In particular, much of the repair and